tommygorham/stonks/README.md

 insider_trading_top_sales.png
 ```

 ### Contributing
-Submit a pull request with the powershell version of ./run.sh.
+Submit a pull request with improvements or additional features.

-That way this can be supported on Windows.

 _Word of wisdom_: Less code is better code